 A health study conducted by

 When your heart beats faster than usual, it can mean that you’re coming down with a cold, flu, coronavirus, or other viral infection.
-Your sleep and daily activities can also provide clues. research.
+That's the conclusion of recent medical research.

-At The Charles Perkins Centre, University of Sydney, we have teamed up with Scripps Research in the US, who have designed DETECT ( Digital Engagement & Tracking for Early Control & Treatment), a study that will monitor your resting heart rate, sleep, and steps, and also allow you to record symptoms like fever or coughing.
+At The Charles Perkins Centre, University of Sydney, we have teamed up with Scripps Research in the US, who have designed DETECT ( Digital Engagement & Tracking for Early Control & Treatment), a study that will monitor your heart rate and also allow you to record symptoms like fever or coughing.
 DETECT Australia will also help determine how people’s mental health and behaviours like exercise, diet, sleep, and alcohol intake vary during pandemics.

 We also hope to develop more individualized approaches to health care.
-Instead of comparing your vital signs to what is average, we would like to learn what's normal for you.
+Instead of comparing your heart rate (or other vital signs) to the "average," we would like to learn what's normal for you.
 Eventually, that might help us to better predict when you're getting sick.

-If you are at least 18 years of age, living in Australia and have a wearable device, please consider joining DETECT Australia.
+If you are at least 18 years of age, living in Australia and have a wearable device that tracks your heart rate, please consider joining DETECT Australia.
 Simply install our app, MyDataHelps™, and help out with scientific research that has the potential to improve the health of people everywhere.
-Participant Information found here
+Participant Information found here.